bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 }
 ```

-As you can see, we have all the functions known from the smart contract implementation: `transfer` for transferring owned tokens, `approve` to allow someone to transfer our tokens and `transfer_from` to transfer tokens on behalf.
+As you can see, we have all the functions known from the smart contract implementation: `transfer` for transferring owned tokens, `approve` to allow someone to transfer our tokens, and `transfer_from` to transfer tokens on behalf.

 There is also an additional `init` function, which we will cover in a moment.